Vlad1390/Projects-/README.md

 ![Create Table GIF](https://github.com/Vlad1390/Projects-/blob/main/Create_Table.gif?raw=true)
 Don't forget to save the table format once it is created.
 It will then show the same fields every time a user logs into the dashboard.

+## KQL Overview
+ KQL (Kibana Query Language) is a search query language used to search the ingested logs/documents in the elasticsearch.
+Apart from the KQL language, Kibana also supports Lucene Query Language.
+We can disable the KQL query as shown below.